Yeeloman/GhostInk/README.md

 - No more manually adding and searching for `print` statements!
 - Clearly organized, color-coded outputs make etchings easy to spot and review.
 - Optional file logging to retain records and analyze later.
-- Filters for viewing etchings by file and mode allow better focus and etch management.
+- Filters for viewing etchings by file and Shade allow better focus and etch management.

 ---